klaemo/csv-stream/Readme.md

 [![NPM](https://nodei.co/npm/csv-streamify.png?downloadRank=true)](https://nodei.co/npm/csv-streamify/)

 Parses csv files.
 Accepts options.
 No coffee script, no weird APIs.
 Just streams.
 Tested against [csv-spectrum](https://github.com/maxogden/csv-spectrum) and used in production.
+It is also "fast enough" (around 60,000 rows per second, but that varies with data obviously).

 Works in node `0.12`, `iojs` and `node 4.x`.
 Might work in node `0.10`, but is not tested in it.